AnggaR96s/Reforestation/README.md

-## What do you call an eagle who can play the piano?
-Talonted!
+## Did you hear about the guy whose whole left side was cut off?
+He's all right now.